Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

 We first consider the decomposition of the expected Fisher divergence into two terms.
-These terms can be regarded as bias and variance terms as in the decomposition of MISE for the standard KDE theory.
-The result is given in the following proposition:
+These terms can be regarded as bias and variance like terms, similar to the decomposition of Mean Integrated Squared Erorr (MISE) in the standard nonparametric estimation.
+The results are presented in the following proposition.